wp-plugins/wp-cleanfix/readme.txt

 1. Upload the entire content of plugin archive to your `/wp-content/plugins/` directory, so that everything will remain in a `/wp-content/plugins/wp-cleanfix/` folder
 2. Activate the plugin through the 'Plugins' menu in WordPress (deactivate and reactivate if you're upgrading).
 3. Done.
 Enjoy.
-See Wordpress Dashboard
+See WordPress Dashboard

 == Thanks ==